-1. ch forms of business organimited liability? sation has not the feature of
+1. Which forms of business organisation has not the feature of unlimited liability? as not the feature of

 (a) Sole Proprietorship (b) Partnership

 (c) Joint Hindu Family Business (d) Company

 2. Reg istration is compulsory in -

 (a) Sole proprietorship (b) Co-operative Society

 (c) Partnership (d) Joint Hindu Family Business

-3. at are the maximum number pany? er of members in a Public
+3. at are the maximum number npany? er of members in a Public

 (a) 50 (b) 10

 (c) Unlimited (d) 200

-4. What are the main documents required to form a company?
+4. Wha at are the main documents req uired to form a company?

 (a) Memorandum of association (b) Article of association

 (c) Prospectus (d) All of the above

-5. Whi ch of the following in a public co mpar ny -
+5. Which of the following is a public compa any -

-(a) Samsung (b) PARLE
+(a) Samsung (b) GAIL

-(c) BHEL (d) Airtel
+(c) BHEL (d) SAIL

-6. Whi ch of the following has a separa ate leg al entity?
+6. Which of the following has a separate legal entity?

 (a) Co-operative society (b) Partnership

 (c) Joint Hindu Family Business (d) All of the above

 7. Which of the following statement is true?

 (a) Partnership is registered under Partnership Act 1986

 (b) A minor can't be partner

-(c) Written agreement among padeed. oartne rs is called partnership
+(c) c) Written agreement among partners is called partnership deed.

-(d) There should be minimum company.
-3 d irectors in one person
+(d) There should be minimum 3 company. direct ors in one person

-8. Partnership is registered under -
+8. Part nership is registered under -

 (i) Partnership Act 1932

 (ii) Partnership Act 1948

 - (iii) Partnership Act 1910

 - (iv) Partnership Act 2013

-- 9. Joint Hindu Family Business is managed by
+- 9. Joint Hindu Family Business is managed by -

 - (a) Eldest female member

 - (b) All members

-- (c) Jointly male and female members
+- (c) Jointly male and female members (d) Karta

-- (d) Karta

-- 10. A partner who allows the use of his name but neither contribute capital nor participate in management is called
+- 10. A partner who allows the use of his name but neither contribute capital nor participate in management is called -

 - (a) Active partner

 - (b) Sleeping partner

-- (c) Nominal partner
+- Nominal partner

 - (d) Minor partner